 The high route through the Sierras, the John Muir Trail, is well traveled.
-Thru-hiking the John Muir Trail may not be the ideal experience for someone who likes to find his way through wild areas on his own, and thru-hiking the John Muir Trail in mid-summer may pose a challenge for the introvert!
+Thru-hiking the John Muir Trail in October may not be the ideal experience for someone who likes to find his way through wild areas on his own, and thru-hiking the John Muir Trail in mid-summer may pose a challenge for the introvert!
 But if you hike off-season there might be solitude enough to digest the spectacular mountains.
 So Jorgen Johansson decided that October in the High Sierra might be a good idea.
 He also knew that he was flirting with winter.
 It all turned out to be the greatest mixture of beautiful landscape, sunny days and challenges that he has experienced as a backpacker.

 I am halfway up a seemingly interminable rock wall.
 Sitting on my pack in the snow, I am looking between my feet at a giant cauldron beneath me, towards black lakes and a soaring gray wall, swirls of mist, and patches of snow that only enhance the forbidding bleakness.
 I am sipping on a cup of water and chewing on some chocolate and cashews.
-The wall I am on actually has a trail, something hard believe when I watched it from below.
+The wall I am on actually has a trail, something hard to believe when I watched it from below.
 In numerous serpentines, the John Muir Trail is taking me towards its highest pass, Trail Crest.
 It is October 19.
 Tomorrow I will have finished my hike.

 Why hike the John Muir Trail, mostly called the JMT, in October?
 It has to do with two things, what the JMT is and what I am.
 When John Muir founded the Sierra Club in 1892, he probably did not realize that it would be the pattern for the grassroots environmental associations that exist in all democratic countries today.
 The Sierras of California were John Muir’s cathedral, and he wanted to preserve the most spectacular areas for future generations.
 Becoming an icon was probably not part of the plan, but when he died in 1914 the crest-parallel trail, conceived by Theodore Salomon, was named after him.